Israel Orders Evacuation of More Southern Lebanese Towns

 Two U.N. peacekeepers were wounded by an Israeli strike near their watchtower in south Lebanon on Friday, drawing condemnations from the global body and various countries.

+Hezbollah said that it had attacked the outskirts of Tel Aviv with a swarm of drones on Friday, without giving further details.
+Israel said there were no casualties reported when its military detected and intercepted two drones from Lebanon.

-The conflict between Israel and Hezbollah, which erupted a year ago when the Iranian-backed group began launching rockets at northern Israel in support of Hamas at the start of the Gaza war, has escalated over the past month.
+The conflict between Israel and Hezbollah militants erupted one year ago when the Iranian-backed group began launching rockets at northern Israel in support of Hamas, at the start of the Gaza war.

+It has intensified in recent weeks, with Israel bombing southern Lebanon, Beirut's southern suburbs and the Bekaa Valley, killing many of Hezbollah's top leaders, and sending ground troops across the border.

-Intensified Israeli attacks in southern Lebanon, the Bekaa Valley, and the southern suburbs of Beirut have forced approximately 1.2 million people from their homes since Sept.
+The Israeli campaign has forced approximately 1.2 million people from their homes since Sept.
 23, according to the Lebanese government.

+Israel says its Lebanon offensive aims to secure the return home of tens of thousands of people who evacuated northern Israel due to Hezbollah rocket fire.

 The United Nations Office for the Coordination of Humanitarian Affairs said on Saturday that more Lebanese have now been displaced than during the last major war between Israel and Hezbollah in 2006, when around 1 million fled their homes.